wmpauli/NIVM/README.md

 At the very core, using this extension requires the following steps:
 1. Look up the IP address of your virtual machine after booting it up.
 2. Upload your data using e.g. rsync, scp.
 It is recommended to store the data in `/data`.
 Note that it is easy to add additional hard-drives to your VM.
-3. Use your preferred remote desktop client to connect to your virtual machine (via [RDP](https://en.wikipedia.org/wiki/Remote_Desktop_Protocol)).
-You can also use ssh for a command line interface.
+3. Use the [x2go](https://wiki.x2go.org) client to connect to your virtual machine.

 # Existing Cloud solutions